TOURISM IN UGANDA SAFARI

 This is Africa’s most magnificent mountain parks and Africa’s tallest mountain range exceeded by Mt.
 Kilimanjaro, Mt.
 Kenya carrying Africa’s third, fourth and fifth highest peaks that are seen from miles around.
 Mt.
 Rwenzori is one of the world’s best hiking and mountaineering destinations.
 A 9-12 day trek will get experienced climbers to the summit highest peak Magherita.
 About Tourism in Uganda

-This is Africa’s largest lake shared by three major countries namely; Uganda, Kenya and Tanzania.
+This is especially Africa’s largest lake shared by three major countries namely; Uganda, Kenya and Tanzania.
 The lake was named after Queen Victoria by British Explorer John Speke in 1858.
 It receives its water from small streams like River Akagera and usual Rainfall.
-The lake has got several Islands located on it, and the most common being Ssese Island that attracts a number of tourists because of its beauty, affordability and easy to access factors.
-More to find on this Lake Ngamba island where the Chimpanzee sanctuary is situated, fascinating sunrises, sunsets and holiday weather all year around.
+The lake has got several Islands located on it.
+The most common being Ssese Island that attracts a number of tourists because of its beauty, affordability and easy to access factors.
+More to find on this Lake Ngamba island.
+Where the Chimpanzee sanctuary is situated, fascinating sunrises, sunsets and holiday weather all year around.

-This is one of the interesting Lakes in East Africa that offer a breathtaking moment of relaxation to Tourists after their Gorilla trekking experience either in Uganda or Rwanda.
-They get to enjoy one of the most beautiful sceneries in the world by getting involved in several cultural and community activities like canoeing, boat rides, local tours, swimming, hiking, Bird watching, Batwa and pygmy village tour.
-About Tourism in Uganda
+This is one of the interesting Lakes in East Africa.
+That offer a breathtaking moment of relaxation to Tourists after their Gorilla trekking experience either in Uganda or Rwanda.
+They surely get to enjoy one of the most beautiful sceneries in the world.
+Several cultural and community activities for instance canoeing, boat rides, local tours, swimming, hiking, Bird watching, Batwa and pygmy village tour.

 The lake is also one of the second deepest in Africa.
 And is located in the south western Uganda between Kisoro and Kabale districts close to the border with Rwanda.